-The prompt "Identify the tasks in the order described in the process" from Table 5 is straightforward, asking the GPT model to sequentially list the tasks from the BPMN model represented in Figure 5-a.
-Both responses correctly identify the tasks A, B and C, which accurately match the ground truth, resulting in perfect factual correctness (1.00) in both cases.
-The semantic similarity scores are also very high - 0.99 for Case I and 0.98 for Case II - in spite of minor wording differencesThe semantic faithfulness scores (0.78 for Case I and 0.74 for Case II) indicate that the essential context from this pattern is well captured; the slight drop in Case II is due to the additional verbosity from the prefix "Task", which slightly alters the vector representation, but without impacting the core semantic content.
+The prompt "Identify the tasks in the order described in the process" from Table 5 is straightforward, asking GPT-4 to sequentially list the tasks from the BPMN model represented in Figure 5-a.
+Both responses correctly identify the tasks A, B and C, which accurately match the ground truth, resulting in perfect factual correctness.
+The semantic similarity scores are also very high in spite of minor wording differences.
+The semantic faithfulness scores indicate that the essential context from this pattern is well captured; the slight drop in Case II is potentially due to the additional verbosity from the prefix "Task", which slightly alters the vector representation.

 We also tested additional prompts on models from Figures 5-b, 5-e and 6-l, to assess whether GPT-4 can accurately handle temporal sequencing (as shown in Table 9), recognize branches (Table 10) and spatial-temporal queries (Table 11).
-Since the responses and the metric scores were correct for both data formats in all three scenarios - similar to the metric scores from Table 5 - we have grouped these findings in the Appendix section.
+Since the responses were correct for both data formats in all three scenarios - with scores similar to the ones in Table 5 - we have grouped these findings in the appendix.